 A mark below 40% constitutes a failure and deprives a student of any credit in that subject.

-Freshmen who have conditions in more than two subjects must repeat Freshman year.
+Freshmen who have conditions in more than two subjects

 No student will be admitted to Senior year in any course with conditions outstanding in any subject.